Juan Carlos Gaete

-Juan Carlos Darío Gaete Contreras (born 21 May 1997), known as Juan Carlos Gaete, is a Chilean footballer who plays as a forward for Cobresal.
+Juan Carlos Darío Gaete Contreras (born 21 May 1997), known as Juan Carlos Gaete, is a Chilean footballer who plays as a forward for Costa Rican club Cartaginés.

 Club career

 As a youth player, Gaete was with Deportes La Serena.

 In July 2023, he ended his loan from Colo-Colo with Unión La Calera and switched to San Luis de Quillota in the Primera B until the end of the season.
 The next year, he was loaned to Deportes Copiapó in the top level.

 After ending hos contract with Colo-Colo, Gaete returned to Cobresal for the fourth time for the 2025 season.

+In January 2026, Gaete moved abroad and joined Costa Rican club Cartaginés.

 Controversies

 On 2019 season, Gaete joined Colo-Colo from Cobresal, but he left the training preseason in Buenos Aires returning to Chile to think about his future, according to Colo-Colo.
 Finally he was loaned to Deportes Santa Cruz at the Primera B, where again he had a similar episode.

 On 12 August 2020, he told the reasons why left Colo-Colo, arguing he was disagreed with the money.